Embedded property-graph database with native vector and full-text indexing.

 Knowledge graph visualization with Chunk, Document, and Person nodes connected by PART_OF and AUTHORED_BY relationships.

-Rendered from the snippet at left.
+Rendered from the snippet above.
 Download DOT source.

 Get started in 30 seconds